donmor/Tiddloid/Readme.md

 * I upgraded from 1.4 and all of my TiddlyWikis added before no longer to work.

     Check if your system revoked local storage accessing permissions. `Local (Legacy)` mode (which directly accesses local files) disabled on new installations by default.
 To enable it, Open "WebDAV / Local (Legacy)" and press the button on the top-left corner.

+* I can't find `Add to Tiddloid` in floating menus in other apps.

+    * Android 11 put a limit on all apps, preventing them from fetching complete application list, that's why it disappeared.
+It's still functional in legacy apps and some apps with certain hacks.

 * I still want to add `Local (Legacy)` wikis.